-- Connect your computer to the same network as the switch.
-You can use a WiFi or wired connection to connect your computer to the network, or connect directly to a switch that is off-network using an Ethernet cable. - 2.
-Launch a web browser and enter the IP address of the switch in the address field of your web browser. - If you do not know the IP address of the switch, see Access the switch on-network and connected to the Internet on page 21 or Access the switch off-network and not connected to the Internet on page 28.

-If you did not yet activate your warranty, the Register to activate your warranty page displays.
-For more information, see Register the switch on page 32.

-- 3. Enter one of the following passwords: - Enter your device admin password.

-• If you previously managed the switch through the Insight Cloud Portal or Insight app, enter the Insight network password for the last Insight network location.
+- 1. Connect your computer to the same network as the switch. - You can use a WiFi or wired connection to connect your computer to the network, or connect directly to a switch that is off-network using an Ethernet cable. - 2.
+Launch a web browser and enter the IP address of the switch in the address field of your web browser. - If you do not know the IP address of the switch, see Access the switch on-network and connected to the Internet on page 24 or Access the switch off-network and not connected to the Internet on page 31. - The Device Admin Password page displays. - If you did not yet activate your warranty, the Register to activate your warranty page displays.
+For more information, see Register the switch on page 34. - 3.
+Enter one of the following passwords: - Enter your device admin password. - If you previously managed the switch through the Insight Cloud Portal or Insight app, enter the Insight network password for the last Insight network location.

-For information about the credentials, see Credentials for the device UI on page 30.
+For information about the credentials, see Credentials for the device UI on page 33.

-- 5. Select Switching > Multicast > IGMP Snooping Querier > Querier Configuration.
-The Querier Configuration page displays. - 6.
+- 4. Click the Login button. - The Dashboard page displays. - 5.
+Select Switching > Multicast > IGMP Snooping Querier > Querier Configuration. - The Querier Configuration page displays. - 6.
 Click the Querier Admin Mode toggle to enable or disable the IGMP snooping querier: - The toggle is gray and positioned to the left: The IGMP snooping querier is disabled.
 This is the default setting. - The toggle is purple and positioned to the right: The IGMP snooping querier is enabled. - 7.
 In the Snooping Querier Address field, type the snooping querier IPv4 address that must be used as the source address in periodic IGMP queries. - This address is used when no address is configured on the VLAN on which queries are sent. - 8.
-In the IGMP Version field, type the IGMP protocol version used in periodic IGMP queries.

-The version can be 1 or 2.
-The default is 2.

-9. In the Query Interval field, type the period in seconds between periodic queries sent by the snooping querier.

-10. In the Querier Expiry Interval field, type the period in seconds after which the last querier information is removed.
+In the IGMP Version field, type the IGMP protocol version used in periodic IGMP queries. - The version can be 1 or 2.
+The default is 2. - 9.
+In the Query Interval field, type the period in seconds between periodic queries sent by the snooping querier. - The range is from 1 to 1800 seconds.
+The default is 60 seconds. - 10.
+In the Querier Expiry Interval field, type the period in seconds after which the last querier information is removed. - The range is from 60 to 300 seconds.
+The default is 125 seconds. - 11.
+Click the Apply button. - Your settings are saved.